Chapter 17. HyperSQL via ODBC

 • Longest: Return the longest string length of the column of any row.
 Beware of this setting when using cursors because the cache size may not be a good representation of the longest column in the cache.

-MS Access: Seems to handle Maximum setting ok, as well as all the others.
+MS Access: Seems to handle Maximum setting OK, as well as all the others.
 Borland: If sizes are large and lots of columns, Borland may crash badly (it doesn't seem to handle memory allocation well) if using Maximum size.

 Max Varchar